-Admitted students who have completed the FAFSA and GSLW, financial aid transcripts, loan applications, and admission process by March 1 will receive loan processing priority over other applicants.
+Admitted students who have completed the FAFSA and Graduate Stafford Loan Worksheet by March 1 will receive loan processing priority over other applicants.

-Financial Aid Policies Satisfactory Progress
+Financial Aid Policies

+Satisfactory Progress

 Students who wish to receive financial aid must be in good academic standing and make satisfactory academic progress towards a degree or certificate program in addition to meeting other eligibility criteria.